hperedo/mern-blog-v2/README.md

 - Story searching  and pagination
 - CRUD operations (Story create, read, update and delete)
 - Upload user ımages and story ımages  to the server
+- Take Pictures with Webcam-react and store them
+- Send by Email the Pictures
+- Convert the Pictures png into pdf
 - Liking  stories and adding stories  to the Reading list
 - Commenting  on the story
 - Skeleton loading effect